kachi-tutorials/koa-server-tutorial/Parts/2 - SqlServer/README.md

     }
 };
 ```

-It should look something like this:
+Try posting an item to the following endpoint on postman [**http://127.0.0.1:8000/post_event**](http://127.0.0.1:8000/post_event):

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4ad3881exjy9rxez4zsg.png)

+Let's move on to the get request!

 ## Get Request

-Let's update our get request in our **event.models.js**.
+On our **event.models.js** file, let's updat the **getEvents** controller.

 We need to update our function to make it async and returns all the event items stored in our postgres.

 ```
 const getEvents = async ctx => {